 Since the islands were settled by Spain 500 years ago, the immigrants brought other Mediterranean species as well as the goats.
 The settlements with the cultivated areas spread more and more.
 As a result, the original vegetation became severely endangered.
 This is especially true for the unique moist evergreen laurel forest.
 This forest is felled for its valuable woods, its litter layer and humus soil are removed to improve the cultivated soils, which makes it impossible for the forest to regenerate on the felled areas.
 More undemanding species (Erica arborea, Myrica faya) are spreading, or the forest is being replanted with Pinus and even Eucalyptus.
 On Gran Canaria, the laurel forest remnants can only be found on 2% of the original area (◘ Fig. G-49), and on Tenerife the forests are also shrinking more and more.

 ◘ Fig. G-48 This stately dragon tree Draceana draco (a, photo: K. Rafiqpoor) has stood here on the island of Tenerife since Alexander von Humboldt's voyage to South America.
-Draceana draco occurs in a 1996 newly discovered variety "Draceana draco var. ajgal" (b, photo: Breckle) at Jebel Imai/Djebel Imzi, north of Etnine in the Anti-Atlas about 80 km east of Tiznit at an altitude of 600-700 m. a.s.l. before in Morocco.
+Draceana draco occurs in a 1996 newly discovered variety "Draceana draco var. ajgal" (b, photo: Breckle) at Jebel Imai/Djebel Imzi, north of Etnine in the Anti-Atlas about 80 km east of Tiznit at an elevation of 600-700 m. asl before in Morocco (see also Foto on page xxx). .